Donrwalsh/Bad-Guy/README.md

 These visual components are supported by a suite of services that handle all the logic of the game.
 The core of the game is delivered through the `primary-loop.service.ts` which ticks every 1/10th of a second and decides if an event should occur.

 For example, every second the player naturally hatches 1 scheme point.
-The loop will then consult `scheming.service.ts` every second and ask for the number of scheme points hatched. `scheming.service.ts` will decide, with assistance from the core `numbers.service.ts`, how many scheme points are hatched.
+The loop will then consult `scheming.service.ts` every second and ask for the number of scheme points hatched. `scheming.service.ts` will decide, with assistance from the class `base-num.ts`, how many scheme points are hatched.
 This number is then used by `scheming-service.ts` (at the request of `primary-loop.service.ts`) to increment accrued exp towards the current scheme, while attending to the potential of a scheme being learned on that tick.

 This is one example in a network of interactions between the baseline services that concern themselves with an area of gameplay (`scheming.service.ts` exists alongside `recruiting.service.ts` and `operating-service.ts` for example).
-These baseline services never reference one another, but they all rely on a pair of core services which do not import from anything:
+These baseline services never reference one another, but they all extend a core class called `base-num.ts` that provides structural variables and scheme modification logic.

-##### Core Service: `numbers.service.ts`
+Extending a base class replaces the original implementation of the core `player.service.ts` and `numbers.service.ts`.
+Complications arose when I needed to import structural data into models, necessitating this switch.
+It's overall a lot cleaner and makes tasks that were rather complicated pretty mundane which is always nice.

-Whenever a baseline service must make a calculation that is modified by passive abilities, this service is consulted to determine what the variable value is.
-The Numbers Service is designed to be a central location for all numeric calculations regarding game balance.
-Other than overall structure and default values, buffing and nerfing happens here.
+##### Current Status:

-##### Core Service: `player.service.ts`
+Loosely referencing this build as 'Version -4' since Phase 0 is complete.
+Next steps are:

-The Player Service exists as a collection of all state-affecting values of the current game.
-As is, a game should be able to be suspended and the recreated from the values found in the Player Service alone.
-As such, once a saving feature is implemented it need only concern itself with the values in this service.
+- Heroes are ready to be added.

-##### Current Priorities:
+- The Maintenance Scheme does nothing.

-- A model structure is being introduced.
-So far only a scheme version exists.
-This structure is a drastic shift, so this is top priority.
+- Lair Stats are loosely implemented and do not do anything.
-- There is a bug wherein help wanted objects become uncollectable.
-I have not caught it red-handed just yet.
+- No user-facing save/load handlers.
+Just the autosave every minute and manually deleting a cookie.

-- Specializations, Heroes and any sort of combat logic has not been implemented.
+I'm going to be putting some effort towards working on this project in a more public way now that there is at least something to show.